iiDoloo/MyCart/README.md

-# Shopping Cart APP (Redux Toolkit)
+# 🛒 Shopping Cart APP (Redux Toolkit)

-A simple app where you can buy some products, add them to your interactive cart and get the total price, quantity and price per item
+A simple shopping cart app built with React and Redux Toolkit.
+Add products to your cart, view the total price, and manage quantities effortlessly.
+Styled with Tailwind CSS and a sleek dark theme.

 Built by WebDev Students with ❤️.
 Inspired by a Udemy tutorial.
 Styled with AI assistance!